armada-ths/old.armada.nu/content/recruitment.md

 **Logistics and Career Fair:** Creates the career fair experience through intensive planning and logistics.
 The final result is a two-day career fair with 15 000 visitors which is the foundation of the relationship between students and exhibitors.

 ## Information

 The application for IT is already open, do not forget to apply!
 Application for the remaining groups will open soon.
-If you are interested in the recruitment to THS Armada or have questions about how it is to be a part of Armada contact Ulrik Sköldkvist with your questions or book a fika at a@armada.nu or 070-790 98 44.
+If you are interested in the recruitment to THS Armada or have questions about how it is to be a part of Armada contact Ulrik Sköldkvist (Project Manager) with your questions or book a fika at a@armada.nu or 070-790 98 44.
 You are also welcome to contact Agnes Gemvik (Head of Human Resources) at agnes.gemvik@armada.nu.